Elsie Fogerty: Early years

-The daughter of engineer and architect Joseph Fogerty FRIBA (d.
+Fogerty was born in Sydenham in south London on 16 December 1865.
+She was the daughter of engineer and architect Joseph Fogerty FRIBA (d.
 1899) and his wife, Hannah Cochrane (d.
-1910), both of Limerick, Fogerty was born in Sydenham, south London on 16 December 1865.
+1910), both of Limerick.

-An only child, she was privately educated and in 1883 trained at the Paris Conservatoire under Coquelin aine and Louis-Arsène Delaunay, and with Hermann Vezin in London.
+An only child, Fogerty was privately educated and in 1883 trained at the Paris Conservatoire under Coquelin aine and Louis-Arsène Delaunay, and with Hermann Vezin in London.
 Fogerty went on to teach English and Elocution at the Crystal Palace School of Art and Literature from 1889, Roedean School from 1908 to 1937, and was tutor of diction at Sir Frank Benson's London School of Acting.
+From 1901 she adapted plays for amateur performance some of which were published, illustrated by Isabel Bonus.

 Central School of Speech and Drama

 Fogerty began teaching Saturday speech classes at the Royal Albert Hall in the 1890s.
 Following their success, in 1906 she founded the Central School of Speech and Drama then known as the Central School of Speech-Training and Dramatic Arts at the Hall.
-By 1908 she had worked out a three year training course from speech trainer and drama teachers.
+By 1908 she had worked out a three-year training course from speech trainer and drama teachers.
 In 1923 the school was one of three educational establishments approved by the University of London to grant diplomas in dramatic art.
 Fogerty gave university extension lectures at the Albert Hall, and for many years took evening classes for London County Council teachers.

 The School remained at the Royal Albert Hall until 1957, when it moved to its current site in Swiss Cottage, north London.

 Many of Fogerty's pupils had successes in the Poetry Reading Competition at Oxford before the Second World War and many alumni went on to become teachers in speech and the management of theatres.

 Whilst at the Royal Albert Hall Elsie Fogerty trained notable actors including: